Citation, DOI & article data

-Tenosynovitis (plural: tenosynovitides - rarely used) is a term describing the inflammation of the synovial membrane surrounding a tendon and may be seen with or without tendinosis/tendinitis.
+Tenosynovitis is a term describing the inflammation of the synovial membrane surrounding a tendon.
+It may be seen with or without tendinosis/tendinitis.
 The synovial membrane is part of a fluid-filled sheath that surrounds a tendon.

 - joint swelling

-- reddening along the length of the affected tendon
+- erythema along the length of the affected tendon

 Tenosynovitis can be caused by a variety of disease processes, including, but not limited to: